Visa Class A Stock Market Value

 Auto-correlation

-Correlation Coefficient0.8
+Correlation Coefficient-0.3

-Spearman Rank Test0.55
+Spearman Rank Test0.42

 Residual Average0.0

-Price Variance298.87
+Price Variance13.12

 Visa Class A lagged returns against current returns

 Autocorrelation, which is Visa stock's lagged correlation, explains the relationship between observations of its time series of returns over different periods of time.
 The observations are said to be independent if autocorrelation is zero.
 Autocorrelation is calculated as a function of mean and variance and can have practical application in predicting Visa's stock expected returns.
 We can calculate the autocorrelation of Visa returns to help us make a trade decision.
-For example, suppose you find that Visa stock has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
-In that case, you can expect the stock movement to match the lagging time series.
+For example, suppose you find that Visa has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
+In that case, you can expect the price movement to match the lagging time series.

 Current and Lagged Values